discordjs/guide/guide/popular-topics/audit-logs.md

 	// Since we only have 1 audit log entry in this collection, we can simply grab the first one const deletionLog = fetchedLogs.entries.first();

-	// Let's perform a sanity check here and make sure we got *something* if (!deletionLog) return console.log(`A message by ${message.author.tag} was deleted, but no relevant audit logs were found.`);
+	// Let's perform a coherence check here and make sure we got *something* if (!deletionLog) return console.log(`A message by ${message.author.tag} was deleted, but no relevant audit logs were found.`);

 	// We now grab the user object of the person who deleted the message